SurveySensum

 With customer lifetime value, you can understand the predicted net profit a business can earn from a customer over their entire relationship.

-Thus, know the long-term value and profitability of customers, so that you can allocate resources effectively to maximize customer loyalty.
+Thus, know the long-term value and profitability of customers, so that you can allocate resources effectively to maximize their loyalty.

 You can calculate CLTV by considering average purchase value, purchase frequency, and customer retention rate.